-The Instagram feed of Women Street Photographers (@womenstreetphotographers), and the traveling exhibition, is a platform of well curated, quality street photography by women.
+The Instagram feed of Women Street Photographers (@womenstreetphotographers), and the traveling exhibition, is a platform of well curated, quality street photography done by women.

 By focusing strictly on the work of women photographers, we provide the extra exposure for female artists.
 Additionally, it is our goal to create visibility for dedicated women street photographers and to encourage other women to follow their passion.